Heidi’s top campsites in the Abel Tasman

 My other favourite campsite is Totaranui.
 We try to camp there at least a couple of times a year, usually at Labour Weekend in late October and then again at Easter with a group of mates.
 We always camp at the northern end of the camping ground, close to the estuary and the boat ramp.
 The estuary is beautiful on any tide and is my favourite spot.

-You’re allowed to mountain bike the Gibbs Hill Track up behind Tot too, so that’s another key attraction for me.
+You’re allowed to mountain bike the Gibbs Hill Track up behind Totaranui too, so that’s another key attraction for me.

 Blog by Heidi Bucket